-CranioSacral Therapy, Resonant Kinesiology, SomatoEmotional Release, Visceral Manipulation, Bioaquatic Therapy, Myofascial Release, Yoga Therapy, Energy Work and Lymphatic Drainage Therapy are holistic therapies that workwith self healing energies within.
+Mindy Cohen is a licensed physical therapist, certified CranioSacral Therapist and certified Resonant Kinesiologist treating people of all ages, remotely or in person, in Burlington, Vermont for the past 25 years.
+She also uses SomatoEmotional Release, Visceral Manipulation, Bioaquatic Therapy, Myofascial Release, Yoga Therapy, Energy Work and Lymphatic Drainage Therapy which are all holistic modalities that workwith your self healing energies within.

-With these healing approaches, guidance and support, your innate healing force can heal pain, restricted motion, weakness, disease and emotional trauma.
+With guidance and support, your innate healing energies can heal pain, restricted motion, weakness, disease and emotional trauma.

 When you are in the flow of life, your body functions well, you heal from disease and injury, you move through life crises and grow personally and spiritually.
 Occasionally, people get stuck and acute conditions become chronic.
 Barriers to healing can come in the form of physical restrictions, abnormal muscular patterns, emotional blockages and erroneous beliefs.
 Our work together may help increase self awareness of your issues that limit growth and healing.
 Once you have identified your impediments to living life with ease and freedom, we can work to support your inner healing forces to bring you back to a state of well being.